Blocking ads removes funding from us!

 sound quality

-A few things first: Despite some published speaker tests, I am by no means an audio expert.
-I also want to say right at the beginning of this section that you shouldn't expect a miracle of sound from the size of the HomePod mini.
-Due to the limited space, the drivers cannot be as large as in others Probe ducts.
-Nevertheless, I think that Apple got the maximum out of the mini in terms of sound.
+A few things to say right away: Despite having read a few published speaker tests, I am not an audio expert by any stretch of the imagination.
+I also want to say right at the start of this section that you should not expect a miracle in sound given the size of the HomePod mini.
+Because of the limited space, the drivers cannot be as large as in other products.
+Nevertheless, I think that Apple got the most out of the mini in terms of sound.

 A normal consumer will in any case quickly learn to love it.
 The small speaker can get very loud without noticeably distorting the sound.
 In addition, the bass is very powerful but (mostly) not too much and the sound is generally very clear and pleasant.
 However, after a closer listen, I noticed a few things: